 Unrestrained, a South American monster thunders deep within the lesser-known country of Guyana (formerlly British Guiana).
 Welcome to the single largest plunge of high-volume water on Earth.
 At 370 feet across her exit, Kaieteur Falls blows out a monumental 663 cubic meters per second, immediately dropping 741 feet – a height twice that of Africa’s Victoria Falls; five times that of Niagara Falls.
 She pours with fury.

-Tagsadventures amazon architecture Argentina art beach boutique chile city culture dance environment extremes festival film food history holiday island latin america life lifestyle luxury machu picchu mexico mexico city mole music national park nature outdoors pacific panama city patagonia people Peru photographer photography rainforest remote rio de janeiro sports tastes tourism travel
+Tagsadventure adventures amazon andes Argentina art beach boutique chile culture environment expedition extremes festival film food grammy hiking history holiday island latin america lifestyle luxury machu picchu music national park nature outdoors patagonia people Peru photographer photography rainforest remote rio de janeiro sports sustainability tastes tourism travel unesco wildlife wine

 Categories & Issues